jharveyb/kit-dsn-archival/README.md

 Attempt to compress the KIT DSN data archives, such that another party could mirror or host that 10-year Bitcoin P2P dataset.

+Their original methodology is described in [this paper](https://publikationen.bibliothek.kit.edu/1000091933)

 ## Approaches

 ### Per-file ZSTD compression

 `zstdmt -z --ultra -22 $FILENAME`

-This gives a massive space savings of 94% across both a 2015 and 2025 sample (18x compression ratio).
+This gives a massive space savings of 94% for both a 2015 and 2025 sample (18x compression ratio).

 ### ZSTD compression with a dictionary